speciial/time_tracking/README.md

 - [x] There are lots of early returns which cause memory leaks because stuff isn't freed.
 - [ ] Might be a good time to finaly look into memory arenas/string reprensentation
 - [ ] Try and remove as much standard library stuff as possible
-- [ ] The error handling is super scuffed
+- [x] The error handling is super scuffed (NOTE: I don't really do error handling anymore.
+The systems just works if you get back a zero value.)
+- [x] On first start no file is created.
+The utility only works if a record file already exists
+- [x] Split out file api
 - [ ] There are some basics tests for file parsing but thats it
-- [ ] On first start no file is created.
-The utility only works if a record file already exists
+- [ ] Add ctest or similar for testing.
+More important now since the setup with the test directory broke the build.
-- [ ] Split out file api
+- [ ] Documenation?

 # How to use the tool